Ramkarthik/kramkarthik.com/src/content/programming/create-an-astro-blog.md

     }
 ```

-We will also add links to previous post and next post (if available) to the end of the blog post.
-To do this, we will retrieve the list of blog posts using the `getCollection()` function, sort the posts, find the index of the current post in the sorted list and then identify the previous and next post to display in the HTML.
+We will also add the previous post and the next post (if available) to the end of the blog post.
+To do this, we will retrieve the list of blog posts using the `getCollection()` function, sort the posts, find the index of the current post in the sorted list, and then identify the previous and next posts to display in the HTML.
 We do this by editing the `[slug].astro` file.

 ```jsx:src/pages/blog/[slug].astro
 ---